CAN bus: History

 The CAN bus is one of five protocols used in the on-board diagnostics (OBD)-II vehicle diagnostics standard.
-The OBD-II standard has been mandatory for all cars and light trucks sold in the United States since 1996.
+The OBD-II standard has been mandatory for all cars and light trucks sold in the United States since model year 1996.
 The EOBD standard has been mandatory for all petrol vehicles sold in the European Union since 2001 and all diesel vehicles since 2004.